^

 Dosing and administration

-Use for epilepsy.
+Use in epilepsy.

 Infants up to 12 months: 0.1 g per day (0.5 tablets).
-Children of the age group of 1-5 years - 0.2-0.4 g per day (1-2 tablets).
-Children 6-10 years of age appoint 2-3 tablets per day (0.4-0.6 g).
+Children aged 1-5 years – 0.2-0.4 g per day (1-2 tablets).
+Children aged 6-10 years are prescribed 2-3 tablets per day (0.4-0.6 g).

 Manic-depressive disorders and mania.

-The portion size is often equal to 0.4-1.6 g (within 2-8 tablets) per day, divided into 2-3 applications.
-Standard portion - 2-3 tablets per day (0.4-0.6 g).
+The serving size is often 0.4-1.6 g (2-8 tablets) per day, divided into 2-3 applications.
+The standard serving is 2-3 tablets per day (0.4-0.6 g).

-Use Karbaleksa during pregnancy
+Use Carbalexa during pregnancy

 Contraindications